Mstager/Purple_Martin_scripts/README.md

 	Scout arrival data for each of the 10 focal states from 1998 through 2024 in .csv format (redacted: without observer names).
 Data can also be obtained directly from https://www.purplemartin.org/research/8/scout-arrival-study/.

 	10b) **Scout_arrival.R** \
-	Analyses of trends in Purple Martin Conservation Association Scout-Arrival Study data and plots for Figures 2a-2c, and S2.
+	R script for performing analyses of trends in Purple Martin Conservation Association Scout-Arrival Study data and generating plots for Figures 2a-2c, and S2.